pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 33        }
 34    }
 35}

 ```

 #### Return occupancy only

 Requires Presence add-on enabled.

-To return only occupancy for a single channel, set includeUUIDs and includeState to false.
+Set includeUUIDs and includeState to false to return occupancy only:

 ```
 1

 ```

 ##### Example response